 Sarah Koenigsberg is a filmmaker, photographer, educator, and adventurer.
+Her films and teaching cross disciplines, illuminating the power of storytelling as a medium through which to explore complex science and policy issues.
 She loves strong coffee, dark chocolate, organizing cupboards, and finding an excuse to climb up high things to "get the shot."
 She hates sticky jar lids, tangled power cords, and lima beans.

 Sarah grew up in the mountains of Ashland, Oregon, climbing trees, playing in the creek, reading every Nancy Drew book she could find, and running around the woods pretending to be Tom Sawyer or one of The Boxcar Children.
-She graduated from Whitman College in 2002 with a degree in Environmental Studies and Politics, intrigued by the work of place-based collaboratives in the American West, and determined to facilitate that type of problem solving in land use and watershed issues.
-She stumbled upon filmmaking by accident, nearly dropping the elective "Intro to Cinema" course when she learned they'd actually have to make a short film. ("Run around campus with my face shoved up in a video camera, when there's a world that needs saving?
-Please.
-What a waste of time!")
-But in that moment when she first dropped a couple clips into a timeline, added a track of music, and hit "play," she was captivated by the magic and power of montage, and something clicked.
+She graduated from Whitman College in 2002 with a degree in Environmental Studies and Politics, intrigued by the work of place-based collaboratives in the American West, and determined to facilitate that type of problem solving in public land use and watershed issues.
+She stumbled upon filmmaking by accident, nearly dropping the elective "Intro to Cinema" course when she learned they'd actually have to make a short film.
+But, in that moment when she first dropped a couple clips into a timeline, added a track of music, and hit "play," she was captivated by the magic and power of montage, and something clicked.
 Documentary film could be the medium through which she would explore environmental and political stories.

 After a stint in New York, a gig crewing for a documentary in rural Ecuador, and then working here and there, editing this and filming that, she ended up back in the Pacific Northwest, back in Walla Walla, and founded Tensegrity Productions in 2008.
-Her commercial clients include the Grand Canyon Trust, Trout Unlimited, the US Forest Service, the National Park Service, Methow Salmon Recovery Foundation, Pacific Northwest National Laboratories, Horizon Wind Energy, enXco, The Walla Walla Valley Wine Alliance, dozens of fabulous Walla Walla wineries, and The Friends Program; her artist portfolio includes work for Bernard Hosey, Squire Broel, John Mowatit, Ian Boyden, ArtWalla, musician Anna Burgess, and instrument maker Kurt Schoen.
+Her commercial clients include the Grand Canyon Trust, the US Forest Service, the National Park Service, American Rivers, Methow Salmon Recovery Foundation, Pacific Northwest National Laboratories, Horizon Wind Energy, enXco, The Walla Walla Valley Wine Alliance, dozens of fabulous Walla Walla wineries, and The Friends Program; her artist portfolio includes work for Bernard Hosey, Squire Broel, John Mowatit, Ian Boyden, ArtWalla, musician Anna Burgess, and instrument maker Kurt Schoen.
 As a cinematographer she's shot for Discovery Channel Canada, James Redford of Shadow Creek Films, author Patrick Carmen with Scholastic Children's Book Publishing, and the US Department of Energy.
-As an educator she's teamed up with her alma mater, Whitman College, on its field studies program, Semester in the West, to teach audio recording, photography, and documentary video, developing the curriculum for their comprehensive final project.
-Her studio doubles as a community events venue, hosting everything from movie screenings with Sweet Onion Cinematheque to live music performances to yoga retreats.
+As an educator, she frequently works with Whitman College teaching video and audio production, and interdisciplinary storytelling.
+From 2008 to 2016 she taught the media and storytelling component of Whitman's environmental studies field program Semester in the West, developing the curriculum for their semester-long comprehensive project, an audio podcast.
+Her studio doubles as a community events venue, hosting everything from movie screenings to live music performances to yoga retreats.

 Most thrilling shoot moment: dangling out of a helicopter at 100 mph to film a newly constructed wind power project.
 Coolest shoot location: the Sumpter, Oregon gold mining dredge.
 Trickiest shoot location: chest deep in beaver pond.
 Most intense person she's filmed: Bill McKibben.
 Most stressful "one-woman-band" moment: filming Bill Gates while running three cameras, leveling four mics, and mixing house sound, all at once, alone, with only 15 minutes to set up, all off of one massive tripod of gear for the 2012 International Nuclear Suppliers Group annual meeting at the Seattle Center.

 Chris is a freelance documentary filmmaker, cinematographer, and editor based in Portland, Oregon.
-He's been part of the Tensegrity Productions family since 2010, and is currently co-editor of our film The Beaver Believers.
+He's been part of the Tensegrity Productions family since 2010, and was assistant editor of our film The Beaver Believers.
 Check out his work at www.chriscresci.com.